othmanmuhammadc/AdvancedFolderLocker/README.md

 ## Overview

-STARK File Locker is a Python desktop tool that provides secure file encryption and decryption capabilities.
+File Locker is a Python desktop tool that provides secure file encryption and decryption capabilities.
 The application features a modern dark mode interface and handles the complete encryption workflow - from securing your original files to safely restoring them when needed.

 ## Features